jdidion/atropos/doc/guide.rst

 The user can have some control over the order in which operations are applied.
 The ``--op-order`` option takes a string of characters (in parentheses above) that controls the order in which the first four operations are applied.
-By default, ``--op-order GACQ``; however, for users switching to Atropos from Cutadapt, it is important to note that this default order is NOT the same as it was in Cutadapt.
-For backward compatibility to Cutadapt, use ``--op-order CGQA``.
+By default, ``--op-order CGQA`` to maintain compatibility with Cutadapt; however, this is likely to change to 'GACQ' in the near future.

 .. _removing-adapters: